Living a Stoic Life

 Stoics employ lots of different psychological exercises to help themselves cultivate a mindset that enable them to live well.
 Below are just three examples of the many exercises that Stoics practise throughout their lives.

 Journaling - Keeping a Journal helps us to slow down, ‘look inside’ and examine our beliefs.
 All of us hold beliefs, things we think are true about us and the world we live in.
 However, some of those beliefs may not actually be true.
 Holding a few false or irrational beliefs is often not a problem.
-But when our beliefs hold us back or make us unhappy we need to examine them.
+But when our beliefs hold us back, make us unhappy or make the lives of others more difficult we need to examine them.
 Journaling can help us to do this.
 Through slowing down and considering certain questions many of us can adopt more helpful and liberating beliefs.
 As writer, Sharon Salzberg, explains:“It’s not the existence of beliefs that is the problem, but what happens to us when we hold them rigidly, without examining them, when we presume the absolutely centrality of our views and become disdainful of others.”

-Remember, everybody has their own unique perception of things.
 Don’t be too hard on yourself if you find out that you are holding on to some irrational beliefs.
 Those beliefs that give you comfort and help you cope better with life are fine to keep.
-But becoming conscious of those that are causing you more stress than is needed, are the ones that will be worth ditching.
+But becoming conscious of those beliefs that are causing you more stress than is needed, are the ones that will be worth ditching.
 Spending five to ten minutes each day writing a Journal can also help you to prepare for the day ahead and reflect on the day that has just passed.
 On our course we get people to ask themselves certain questions and spend some time writing their responses to them.
 For example, we find that these three questions, reflected on at the end of each day, can lead to some interesting revelations.

 What did I do today that I was proud of and happy with?